tilden/tilden.github.io/projects/timestyle.md

 Wristwatches reflect the wearer's style, and wearables are no different.
 TimeStyle provides a readable and customizable time display, designed to blend with the watch's design language.
-With over 150,000 users and over 9000 "hearts", it remains the fifth most popular watchface ever made for the Pebble smartwatch [(may it rest in peace)](https://www.bloomberg.com/news/articles/2016-12-07/pebble-said-to-discuss-selling-software-assets-to-fitbit).
+With over 160,000 users and nearly 10,000 "hearts", it remains the fifth most popular watchface ever made for the Pebble smartwatch [(may it rest in peace)](https://www.bloomberg.com/news/articles/2016-12-07/pebble-said-to-discuss-selling-software-assets-to-fitbit).

 ![Collage of Timestyle screenshots](/images/projects/timestyle/collage.png)